r-mayyank/chatterz/README.md

 - 📋 **Easy Sharing** - Copy room codes to clipboard
 - 🌙 **Theme Support** - Built-in dark/light theme switching

+## 🌟 Future Features Planning
+- Setting room to public and private, and showing public rooms on dashboard
+- User joining message in group
+- Displaying all users in group in option to private message
+- Replying to messages
+- Attachments
+- Voice messages
+- May bring voice and video call

 ## 🛠️ Tech Stack

 ### Frontend